Hunter Biden Stepping Down From Board Of Chinese Firm After Donald Trump Attacks

-Former Vice President Joe Biden’s son Hunter Biden is stepping down from the board of a Chinese firm and has pledged not to work for any foreign-owned company if his dad is elected president in the upcoming election.
+Former Vice President Joe Biden’s son, Hunter Biden, is stepping down from the board of a Chinese firm and has pledged not to work for any foreign-owned company if his dad is elected president in the upcoming election.
 Hunter has been the target of multiple unsubstantiated attacks by Donald Trump, who has accused him of corruption.

 According to The Washington Post, the younger Biden’s attorney, George Mesires, released a statement explaining that he will step down by the end of the month from a Chinese-backed private equity company in order to avoid any appearance of a conflict of interest.